AdbC99/email-services/README.md

 The endpoints are documented on swagger page at: https://email-services-app.herokuapp.com/api-docs

+Unfortunately there is an error I didn't have time to fix, stopping the endpoints being run from swagger online; however they can be run locally.

 There are 3 endpoints, for the coding test only the send endpoint is relevant: https://email-services-app.herokuapp.com/v1/email/send